What is a Cell Phone Repeater?

 It has a nice, clean look.
 Its indoor panel antenna has a fabric front and looks like a part of the house.
 With its powerful yagi directional antenna and high downlink, it can reach far away cell towers to provide more powerful signal amplification.
 Its LCD lights tell you whether it is working properly.

-The weBoost Home MultiRoom boosts 4G LTE signal for all major North American carriers, incluidng AT&T, Verizon, T-Mobile, and more.
+5G ready, the weBoost Home MultiRoom boosts 5G (on select frequencies), 4G, and LTE signal for all major North American carriers, incluidng AT&T, Verizon, T-Mobile, and more.
 Should you ever change carrier, the weBoost Home MultiRoom will still work.
-Finally, this is a 5G ready booster.

 If you have strong cellular signal and are looking to cover a small home, check out the weBoost Home Room.